XertroV/tm-dips-plus-plus/README.md

 floor11 = 1426.0
 floor12 = 1554.0
 floor13 = 1680.0
-floor14 = 1824.0
+-- A custom label for the minimap can be specified by adding `|<label>` after the height.
+--   Note: there is only space for 3-4 characters by default. floor14 = 1824.0|Gulp
 floor15 = 1938.0

--- if true, the last floor's label will be 'End' instead of '15' or whatever floor it is.
+-- If true, the last floor's label will be 'End' instead of '15' or whatever floor it is.
+--   Overridden by a custom label if one exists.
 --   (default: false)
 lastFloorEnd = true

+-- Optional: specify a minimum Dips++ version in case there are new features that --   require an update.
+Versions below 0.5.4 do not support this property. minClientVersion = 0.5.4

 -- Blank lines are ignored.
 -- Anything outside the BEGIN and END markers is ignored.